 \section{Introduction}

-West Nile virus (WNv) is an emerging mosquito-borne virus that can cause a severe, life-threatening neurological disease in humans and horses, and widely distributed throughout the world with considerable impact both on public health and on animal health \cite{BJL2013}.
+West Nile virus (WNv) is an emerging mosquito-borne virus that can cause a severe, life-threatening neurological disease in humans and horses, and it is widely distributed throughout the world with considerable impact on both public health and animal health \cite{BJL2013}.

-For nearly two decades, many mathematical models for WNv have been proposed and researched, however, most of the models are focused on the non-spatial transmission dynamics \cite{BGD, WBL, WZ}.
-In fact, what we should actually do is considering the spatial spreading, which is an important factor to affect the persistence and eradication of WNv.
-To utilize the cooperative characteristic of cross-infection dynamics and estimate the spatial spread rate of infection, Lewis et al. in \cite{LRD} proposed the simplified spatial-dependent WNv model \be\left\{ \right. \ee where $u_1(t,x)$ and $u_2(t,x)$ represent the populations of infected birds and mosquitoes at the location $x$ and time $t\geq 0$, respectively, and $0<u_1(0,x)\leq N_b, 0<u_2(0,x)\leq A_m$.
-The total population of birds $N_b$ and mosquitoes $A_m$ are the positive constants, $d_1$ and $d_2$ represent diffusion coefficients for birds and mosquitoes, respectively. $\alpha_{b}$ and $\alpha_{m}$ account for WNv transmission probability per bite to birds and mosquitoes. $\beta_{b}$ is the biting rate of mosquitoes on birds, $\gamma_b $ is the recovery rate of birds from WNv, and $d_m$ is adult mosquitos' death rate.
+For nearly two decades, many mathematical models for WNv have been proposed and studied.
+However, most models are focused on the non-spatial transmission dynamics \cite{BGD, WBL, WZ}.
+In fact, what we should actually do is to consider the spatial spreading, which is an important factor to affect the persistence and eradication of WNv.
+To utilize the cooperative characteristic of cross-infection dynamics and estimate the spatial spread rate of infection, Lewis et al. in \cite{LRD} proposed the following simplified spatial-dependent WNv model \be\left\{ \right. \ee where $u_1(t,x)$ and $u_2(t,x)$ represent the population densities of infected birds and mosquitoes at the location $x$ and time $t\geq 0$, respectively, and $0<u_1(0,x)\leq N_b, 0<u_2(0,x)\leq A_m$.
+The total population of birds $N_b$ and mosquitoes $A_m$ are assumed to be positive constants, $d_1$ and $d_2$ represent diffusion coefficients for birds and mosquitoes, respectively. $\alpha_{b}$ and $\alpha_{m}$ account for WNv transmission probability per bite to birds and mosquitoes. $\beta_{b}$ is the biting rate of mosquitoes on birds, $\gamma_b $ is the recovery rate of birds from WNv, and $d_m$ is adult mosquitos' death rate.

 For convenience of mathematical analysis, we denote the parameters in \eqref{a01} by